 The possibilities are almost endless so it’s important to set yourself a time limit.
 Write down as many ideas as you can in 10mins (use the timer on your phone).
 Some ideas might be suitable for blog articles, whilst other ideas may only warrant a social media post.

 Don’t forget to include the fundamentals like launch dates for new courses, programs, and classes.
-You might also want to include relevant events like Stress Awareness Month (April) or World International Yoga Day (21st June).
+You might also want to include relevant fitness days like Stress Awareness Month (April) or World International Yoga Day (21st June).
 Once you’ve got all your ideas, then it’s time to input them into a schedule or content calendar…

 Step #3 – Schedule